Ami3466/Woocommerce-Product-Categories-Menu/README.md

 the plugin add a new menu based on the product ccategories.

 ## About the plugin
-If you have many Product categories on Woocommerce and you want to add them into the menu in the same hirarchy, this plugin will pull all the woocommerce categories into a menu named "woo Categories Menu".
+If you have many Product categories on Woocommerce and you want to add them into the menu in the same hierarchy, this plugin will pull all the woocommerce categories into a menu named "woo Categories Menu".

 ## Installation